mdomagk/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Max Domagk is a postdoctoral researcher in the Power Quality research group of [Prof. Jan Meyer](https://www.researchgate.net/profile/Jan-Meyer-4) at the [Institute of Electrical Power Systems and High Voltage Engineering](https://tu-dresden.de/ing/elektrotechnik/ieeh), Technische Universitaet Dresden.
+Max Domagk works as a postdoctoral researcher at the [Institute of Electrical Power Systems and High Voltage Engineering](https://tu-dresden.de/ing/elektrotechnik/ieeh), Technische Universitaet Dresden and is in the Power Quality research group led by [Prof. Jan Meyer](https://www.researchgate.net/profile/Jan-Meyer-4).
 {style="text-align: justify;"}